k0001/exinst/exinst/README.md

 instance for `Some1 Receptable` can't be found.
-The reason for this is that even if `Show` instances for `Some1` are derived for free, they are only derived for `Some1 (t :: k1 -> *)` where a `Show (t a)` for a specific but statically unknown `a` can be found at runtime.
+The reason for this is that even if `Show` instances for `Some1` are derived for free, they are only derived for `Some1 (t :: k1 -> *)` where a `Show (t a)` for a specific but statically unknown `a` can be found at runtime (mostly, there are other minor requirements too).
 The mechanism through which instances are found at runtime relies on `Dict` from the [constraints](https://hackage.haskell.org/package/constraints) library, which `exinst` wraps in a `Dict1` typeclass to be instantiated once per singleton type.